vantage6/vantage6-workshop/episodes/chapter6.md

 ?
 Enable encryption?
 No
 ```

-1. The `configuration-name` is the name of the node configuration file.
-You can give any name you like.
+It is important to note the meaning of following configuration parameters:
-2. The `api-key` is the API key that you received from the vantage6 server administrator.
+  - The `api-key` is the API key that you received from the vantage6 server administrator.
 It is used to authenticate the node at the server.
-3. The `base-URL of the server` is the URL of the vantage6 server.
+  - The `base-URL of the server` is the URL of the vantage6 server.
 If you are running the server on your local machine using Docker, the URL has to be set to `http://host.docker.internal`.
-4. The `port to which the server listens` is the port number that the server listens to.
-It is usually `5000`.
-5. The `path of the api` is the path of the API of the server.
+  - The `path of the api` is the path of the API of the server.
 It is usually `/api`.
-6. The `task directory path` is the path where the node will store the task files.
-You can give any path you like.
-7. The `database URI` is the path of the database file.
+  - The `database URI` is the path of the database file.
 You can add multiple databases by repeating the process.
 The database type can be 'csv', 'parquet', 'sql', 'sparql', 'excel' or 'omop'.
-8. The `level of logging` is the level of logging that you want.
-It can be 'DEBUG', 'INFO', 'WARNING', 'ERROR', or 'CRITICAL'.
-9. The `connect to a VPN server` is whether you want to connect to a VPN server.
-It is usually 'No', otherwise, you need to provide the VPN server URL.
-10. The `enable encryption` is whether you want to enable end-to-end encryption.
-If yes, you need to provide the encryption key.

 To see all configuration options, please check https://docs.vantage6.ai/en/main/node/configure.html#all-configuration-options.

-When you finish the configuration, you will see the following message,
+When you finish the configuration, you will see the following message:

 ```bash
 [info ] - New configuration created: ***/vantage6/node/node1.yaml